Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/3-Encryption/Encryption_Slides.md

 <pba-flex center>

-- Learn about symmetric and asymmetric cryptography.
+- Learn about the differences between symmetric and asymmetric encryption.
-- Understand how symmetric and asymmetric encryption works.

 </pba-flex>